-Buy your dream boat from overseas by sending a secure and affordable international money transfer.
+Buy your dream boat from overseas with a secure international money transfer.

 Buying a boat from overseas can be the perfect way to track down a great bargain or get behind the wheel (or tiller) of your dream vessel.
-And thanks to the rise of specialist money transfer companies that offer cheap international money transfers, buying a boat from overseas is easier than ever before.
+And thanks to a rise of money transfer specialists offering cheap international money transfers, buying a boat from outside the US is easier than ever before.

 Using a money transfer service to buy a boat from overseas

 When you need to make any sort of payment — utilities bill, car payment or anything else — in most cases you do so through your local bank.
 But if you need to send money overseas to buy a boat, you have far better options than your bank to transfer your money.

 The exchange rates offered by banks for international transfers are among the weakest you’ll find on the market, with some banks charging transfer fees of $45 or more.
 The result of these expenses is that an international money transfer can end up costing a whole lot more than it should — and a boat purchase that was once a bargain can end up being far too expensive.